APPLYING FOR FINANCIAL AID

 Students do not need to be enrolled in classes to see what their award will be, if you would like an estimated award, please call or visit the Financial Aid Office.

 Can I use my Financial Aid to pay for fines or excess credit fees?

 Financial Aid cannot and will not pay for fines or excess credit fees, per Federal regulations.
 These are the responsibility of the student.

 What is a "Census Date?"

 The Financial Aid census date is the date that a student’s enrollment is considered "locked" by the Financial Aid Office.
-The census date enables the Financial Aid Office to correctly make calculations to a students Financial Aid, especially their Pell Grant awards.
+The census date enables the Financial Aid Office to correctly make calculations to a students Financial Aid, especially their Federal Pell Grant awards.
 Any enrollment after the census date will affect a student’s ability to get the Pell Grant only.
-Loans are not affected by the census date.
+Federal Loans are not affected by the census date.
 To see when the census date is for the current semester, go to the main Financial Aid page.

-There are a couple of reasons: verification resulted in a higher Expected Family Contribution (EFC), at maximum eligibility for the Pell Grant (as determined by the Department of Education), major not declared, and/or verification paperwork not completed.
+There are a couple of reasons: verification resulted in a higher Expected Family Contribution (EFC), at maximum eligibility for the Federal Pell Grant (as determined by the Department of Education), major not declared, and/or verification paperwork not completed.